 The First African Research Workshop on medicinal plant and natural products research took place in Innsbruck on 01 September 2019.

-Joint African Research Workshop 2021 to take place during the 20th International Congress of the International Society of Ethnopharmacology virtually, April 18-20, 2021!
+Our second African Research Workshop took place on 18 April 2021, during the 20th International Congress of the International Society of Ethnopharmacology as a virtual event.